American Community Cookbooks

 © Ellen Barth

-Ellen Barth’s doctoral dissertation examines women’s involvement in the production of American community cookbooks in the second half of the 20th century.
+Ellen Barth’s doctoral research examines women’s involvement in the production of American community cookbooks in the second half of the 20th century.
 First produced during the US Civil War, these books are noteworthy for being popular non-professional publications as well as for the fact that they are—in the vast majority of cases—written, compiled, and published by women.

 The second half of the 20th century saw a steep rise in community cookbook production.
 Furthered by the use of at-home and inexpensive printing strategies, the low bar for entry into community cookbook publishing invited and inspired abundantly diverse groups of women to engage in print production.
 Community cookbooks offered American women an otherwise scarce opportunity to become agents in the production of books and represent themselves, their histories, and their communities in print.